Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 There was very little time spent in the middle.

-The run slow to run fast 80/20 method of running was later popularized by Matt Fitzgerald and has been adopted by competitive and recreational runners alike, from distances from the 5k to the marathon and beyond.
+Matt Fitzgerald later popularized the run slow to run fast 80/20 method of running, which has been adopted by competitive and recreational runners, covering distances from the 5K, 10K, half marathon, marathon, and beyond.

 If you are concerned that running such a significant percentage of your training at a slow pace will make you a slower runner, you are certainly not alone.

-The concept that you should run slow to run fast is definitely counterintuitive.
+The concept that you should focus on slowing down to run fast is definitely counterintuitive.

 Benefits of the 80/20 method of running include the following: